 Now that CX and AI have advanced to the front line of business excellence, personalized, creative content for emotional connections with your brand "matter even more," finds Think with Google.
-Consumers expect curated cx and content is no longer just helpful information, but "part of delivering services," according to Gartner.
+Consumers expect curated cx and content is no longer just helpful information, but necessary to provide helpful experiences for customers.

 Personalization using granular audience signals is critical for relevant, engaging content.

 The "real magic happens when you combine" personalization models with content to "create relevant and engaging brand experiences, " Technology Magazine (Gigabit) magazine wrote.
 "Creativity can be helped, guided, and validated by data and analytics.
 And the reverse is also true."
 Finding "clues and patterns" in data to determine "what resonates," and what delivery methods are "most attractive," make it "genuine, immersive and individualized," as well as "portable across multiple screens," according to a MediaPost article .